 - American Institute of Certified Public Accountants

 - Ohio Society of Certified Public Accountants

-- The Blick Center, board member
+- The Blick Center, board member and treasurer

 “Analytical thinking is critical for the research and preparation of our work, but it’s the forward-thinking ideation I provide that brings the most value to my clients.”